Polaris A-1 (UGM-27A)

 The Polaris A-1 was the world’s first long-range Submarine-launched ballistic missile (SLBM) powered by solid-propellant rocket motors and the very first to be deployed on U.S. Navy submarines, equipped with a nuclear tip.
 Given its pioneering features and capabilities, the Polaris SLBM is often considered the most vital missile ever deployed by the U.S. Navy.

-In November 1960, the George Washington (SSBN 598) became the first submarine to carry and deploy the Polaris A-1 missile.
+In November 1960, the USS George Washington (SSBN 598) became the first submarine to carry and deploy the Polaris A-1 missile.
 Although the Soviet SS-N-4 Sark, also known as the Soviet R-13, had been deployed at sea earlier, the Polaris SLBM was decidedly more advanced, making it a revolutionary weapon system that truly stood out.

 Polaris A-1 SPECIFICATIONS